Pro Circuit Review

 3. Men’s Pro Circuit – two levels [10k and 15k].

-The ITF has been undertaking a detailed review of professional tennis below Tour level with the ultimate goals of:
+As the first phase of a review of the players' global pathway, the ITF has been undertaking a detailed review of professional tennis below Tour level with the ultimate goals of:

 • raising prize money and player earnings;